zmmzGitHub/MTL-BC-LBC-BioNER/README.md

 Users may incorporate an arbitrary number of corpora into the training process.
 ## Note
-We merge training and development sets before run these two scripts.
+We merge training and development sets before running these two scripts.
 For ```train_shuffle_pos.py```, the path of POS dataset is set behind all Bio-NER datasets.